Skip to content

 After your pasta been drained, should you plan to add a sauce, there’s still no reason to add oil.

 If you’re serving the pasta plain to a toddler, child, or someone with very limited ingredients, it’s a good idea to toss the pasta lightly in a safe oil/fat/butter for them.
-It adds an extra layer of flavour, and can make the pasta more enjoyable.
+It adds an extra layer of flavor, and can make the pasta more enjoyable.

 Can You Bake Gluten Free Pasta & Allergy Friendly Pasta?